Greece's Alpha Bank close to buying Citi's Greek retail ops: sources

-ATHENS (Reuters) - Greece’s fourth-biggest lender Alpha Bank is close to clinching a deal to buy Citibank’s retail operations in Greece, two Greek banking sources told Reuters on Thursday.
+ATHENS (Reuters) - Greece’s fourth-biggest lender Alpha Bank (ACBr.AT) is close to clinching a deal to buy Citibank’s (C.N) retail operations in Greece, two Greek banking sources told Reuters on Thursday.

-Greece’s debt crisis has prompted foreign banks, including France’s Credit Agricole and Societe Generale, to sell local units to Greek banks in recent years.
+Greece’s debt crisis has prompted foreign banks, including France’s Credit Agricole (CAGR.PA) and Societe Generale (SOGN.PA), to sell local units to Greek banks in recent years.

 “We’re close,” said one banking source who spoke on condition of anonymity.
 “There are just some formalities left.”